wp-plugins/infusionsoft-affiliates/readme.txt

 If you need help with a custom installation or modification to better integrate into your Infusionsoft application and WordPress site, please contact Jeremy B. Shapiro directly.

 == Changelog ==

+= Version 0.5 =
+* 7/12/2011: Help added to the options page
+* 7/12/2011: Root URL affiliate code detection mildy operational
+* 7/12/2011: Options for where to look for the affiliate code have been revised so multiple options can be selected

 = Version 0.4 =
 * 7/11/2011: Default pages are now supported for when an affiliate code is found, but no path is specified, or when an affiliate code is simply not found.